 “We might have our very own New Year’s miracle on our hands if it holds up that there was no loss of life,” Gov. Jared Polis said.

 By first light Friday, the towering flames that had lit up the night sky were gone, leaving smoldering homes and charred trees and fields.
 The winds had died down, and light snow soon began falling, raising hopes it could snuff out hot spots.

 The fire broke out unusually late in the year, following an extremely dry fall and amid a winter nearly devoid of snow so far.

 Boulder County Sheriff Joe Pelle said more than 500 homes were probably destroyed.
 He and the governor said as many as 1,000 homes might have been lost, though that won’t be known until crews can assess the damage.

 “It’s unbelievable when you look at the devastation that we don’t have a list of 100 missing persons,” the sheriff said.

-The sheriff said some communities were reduced to just “smoking holes in the ground.”
-He urged residents to wait for the all-clear to go back because of the danger of fire and fallen power lines.
+The sheriff said some of the communities lost to the fire were “just smoking holes in the ground.”
+He urged residents to wait for the all-clear to go back, warning that it was still too dangerous in many neighborhoods because of fire and fallen power lines.